lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

   recordings.
 - It activates only on a group track that has the following layout (in this order, any other layout will not be detected) :
-    - a midi track (records midi ofc)
+    - a midi track (records midi)
-    - an audio track (records the synth)
-    - an optional audio track with no device on it (records audio clip tails)
+    - an audio track (records audio)
-    - any other number of audio tracks (detects them as dummy tracks)
 - the record button has 2 main modes :
-    - midi recording : will record midi, audio and optional audio tail on the next scene available
+    - midi recording : will record midi and audio on the next scene available
     - audio recording : will record audio from midi on this scene

 ## The backend